 A South African (SA)-resident company is subject to CIT on its worldwide income, irrespective of the source of the income.
 Non-residents are taxable on SA-source income.

 For tax years ending before 31 March 2023, the CIT rate applicable to the corporate income of both resident and non-resident companies is a flat 28%.
-This rate will be reduced to 27% with effect for years of assessment ending on or after 31 March 2023.
+This rate is reduced to 27% with effect for years of assessment ending on or after 31 March 2023.

 - 0% on the first ZAR 95,750 of taxable income.